stellar/stellar-core/docs/software/commands.md

   controls type used for printing (default: auto).<br>
   Option --base64 alters the behavior to work on base64-encoded XDR rather than raw XDR.
+* **publish**: Execute publish of all items remaining in publish queue without connecting to network.
+May not publish last checkpoint if last closed ledger is on checkpoint boundary.
 * **report-last-history-checkpoint**: Download and report last history checkpoint from a history archive.
 * **run**: Runs stellar-core service.